NUS-HPC-AI-Lab/oh-my-server/docs/nscc.md

 > **Deprecated**
 >
-> > If you are using TensorFlow, you can use docker/singularity image directly as Horovod is pre-installed.
-> >
-> > If you are using PyTorch, you need to install horovod manually.
-To install horovod on NSCC, you need to build NCCL first.
+> > To install horovod on NSCC, you need to build NCCL first.
 (I didn't find the path to NCCL on NSCC, thus I decided to build on my own.
 Please tell me if you find the path to nccl). **I conducted all the steps below within the container `nscc-docker run -t nvcr.io/nvidia/pytorch:latest` as the python outside is of verison 2.7.
 You might be able to install outside container with conda but I never tested this method.**
 > >
 > > ```shell
 > > cd <NEW_PATH_FOR_NCCL>